inaimathi/langnostic/drafts/working-with-kivy.md

 I was also told that I should possibly add `hostpython3`, `certifi`, `pyopenssl`, `openssl` or a hundred other things to the `requirements` line in `buildozer.spec`.

 None.
 Of.
 That.
 Bullshit.
 Works.
-Or.
-Matters.
-AT.
-ALL.
+OR.
+MATTERS. **AT ALL.**

 And _nobody fucking knew this or documented it anywhere_.
-So if you're reading this post, and it enlightens you, you're welcome.
+So if you're reading this post, and it eventually enlightens you, [you're welcome](https://stackoverflow.com/a/77485315/190887).
 Pay it forward.

 What you actually have to do is

 1. Add `android.permission.INTERNET` and `android.permission.ACCESS_NETWORK_STATE` to the `android.permissions` line in `buildozer.spec`.
 You _don't_ have to explicitly ask for either of these at runtime; it's possible that other permissions require that treatment, but these two just need to be declared once in the `spec` file and don't require user interaction later.
 2. That's it.

-You don't need `openssl` or `pyopenssl` or `hostpython3` or any of the other bullshit being, and you definitely, _absolutely_ shouldn't rebind subcomponents of `ssl` to equivalent-but-less-secure components.
-Once you've done this, `buildozer android debug deploy run logcat` will show green, and you'll successfully get HTTP responses to work with.
+You don't need `openssl`, or `hostpython3`, and some [permissions](https://python-for-android.readthedocs.io/en/latest/apis/#runtime-permissions) might need runtime requests but it ain't `INTERNET`, and you definitely, _absolutely_ shouldn't rebind subcomponents of `ssl` to equivalent-but-less-secure subcomponents.
+Once you've done that one specific thing, `buildozer android debug deploy run logcat` will show green, and you'll successfully get HTTP responses to work with.

+I have no idea why this isn't a default, why `INTERNET` and `ACCESS_NETWORK_STATE` are separate permissions at all if you need _both_ to generate network requests, or why this doesn't seem to be documented anywhere including the [`permissions` docs](https://python-for-android.readthedocs.io/en/latest/apis/#runtime-permissions) or the [`UrlRequest` example page](https://kivy.org/doc/stable/api-kivy.network.urlrequest.html).
+The state of the universe is; you'd better just spontaneously know that this is what you need to do.

+## Deep Breath

-Given the massive amount of debugging I've been doing here, I haven't done much _actual_ work.
+Given the amount of debugging I've been doing here, I haven't done much _actual_ work.
 But _other_ than that debugging, [Kivy](https://kivy.org/) and [python-markdownify](https://github.com/matthewwithanm/python-markdownify/) are treating me pretty well.
 They're both relatively simple to work with and flexible enough that I've been able to bend them to my purposes.
 I'll have a fuller update on what I'm actually up to later.
-For now, just know that it's coming along reasonably well, and only temporarily reduced me to apoplectic rage.
+For now, just know that it's coming along reasonably well, and only _temporarily_ reduced me to apoplectic rage.